symlex/input-validation/README.md

 Form field definition
 ---------------------
-A detailed overview of field properties can be found below. `$_('label')` is used to translate field captions with `Symfony\Component\Translation\Translator` which supports a number of different translation file formats such as YAML.
+A detailed overview of field properties can be found below. `$_('label')` is used to translate field captions - a number of different translation file formats such as YAML are supported for that (see [Symfony Components](http://symfony.com/doc/current/components/translation.html) documentation)

 ```php
 use InputValidation\Form;